• Skip to main content

 Maintain an open line of communication with your family.
 Don’t shy around the subject of depression.
 When there is something wrong with a child, they are aware of it.
 And when they are left confused, their minds typically come up with considerably worse scenarios.
 Allow your children to ask questions and express their feelings by being transparent about what is going on.

 Keep the siblings in mind.
-Ensure that the healthy children are not overlooked because depression in one child often induces stress or anxiety in other family members.
+Ensure that healthy children are not overlooked because depression in one child often induces stress or anxiety in other family members.
 To deal with their thoughts and emotions about the circumstance, siblings may require extra personal attention or professional assistance.

 Refrain from blaming.
 It can be convenient to blame yourself or other family members for your child’s depression, however, this simply adds to the burden.
 Moreover, since depression is caused by a wide range of factors, it is rare that any specific person is responsible for it unless it is a case of neglect or abuse.